|

 THINGS COME ALIVE

-We're just at the beginning of a new age of products, devices and objects that
+We're just at the beginning of a new age of products, devices and objects

-egg cartons, eyeglasses, books, toys, trucks, and money.
-The tags are currently
+everything, including egg cartons, eyeglasses, books, toys, trucks, and

-known as Radio Frequency Identification Tags (REIG), and the
+money.
+The tags are currently known as Radio Frequency Identification Tags

 Auto-ID Center calls the core of its standard "ePC" or Electronic